New flexible versions of extended generalized Pareto model for count data: Modeling framework

 where $\mathcal{G}$ is a CDF on $[0,1]$ and $U\sim\mathcal{U}(0,1)$.
 Clearly the CDF of $Z$ is $\mathcal{G}(\mathcal{F}(z;\beta,\xi))$.
 The key problem is to find a function $\mathcal{G}$, which preserves the upper tail behavior with shape parameter $\xi$ and also controls the lower tail behavior. \citet{naveau2016modeling} defined restrictions for validity of $\mathcal{G}$ functions.
 For instance, the tail of $\mathcal{G}$ denoted by $\Bar{\mathcal{G}}=1-\mathcal{G}$ has to satisfy

 \answer{ \begin{mydefinition} Let $Y$ be an integer-valued random variable.
-The probability mass function (pmf) of DEGPD is defined by using definition~\ref{def1} as
+The probability mass function (PDF) of DEGPD is defined by using definition~\ref{def1} as

-where the parameter $\kappa$ belongs to $\mathcal{G}$ family, $\beta$ and $\xi$ are usual parameters of GPD.
-The explicit formula of CDF of DEGPD is
+\answerRrR{where the parameter $\kappa$ represent the lower tail of the distribution which modeled by $\mathcal{G}$ defined in Models (i)-(iii) later, $\beta$ and $\xi$ are usual parameters of GPD.
+The $\mathcal{G}\left(\mathcal{F}\left({.};\beta,\xi\right);\kappa \right)$ is the CDF of EGPD in accordance with Models (i)-(iii).
+For $\xi>0$, we have shown that the EGPD CDF satisfies extreme value theory properties, exhibiting a regularly varying tail.
+Moreover, the model introduced in~\eqref{eq:DEGPD} is also regularly varying, sharing the same tail behavior as in the continuous case, and belongs to the maximum domain of attraction.
+Detailed proofs of the EGPD and DEGPD properties for each Model (i)–(iii) are provided in the Supplementary Material.} The explicit formula of the CDF of DEGPD is

-and quatntile function is \end{mydefinition} } We define another pmf by following \citet{lambert1992zero} for the case of zero-inflation in count data. \answer{ \begin{mydefinition} Suppose $Y$ is observed with excessive zeros relative to those observed under the \eqref{eq:DEGPD}.
-In that case, the pmf with additional $0\leq \pi \leq 1$ parameter, which represent zero values, is defined as
+and quatntile function is \end{mydefinition} } We define another PDF by following \citet{lambert1992zero} for the case of zero-inflation in count data. \answer{ \begin{mydefinition} Suppose $Y$ is observed with excessive zeros relative to those observed under the \eqref{eq:DEGPD}.
+In that case, the PDF with additional $0\leq \pi \leq 1$ parameter, which represent zero values, is defined as

 The distribution defined by \eqref{eq:ZIDEGPD} is referred to as the ZIDEGPD.
 The explicit formula of the CDF of ZIDEGPD is written as

 and the quantile function is derived

 with $0<p<1$ and $0<p^{*}=(p-\pi)/(1-\pi)<1$. \end{mydefinition} }